Americans with Disabilities Act (ADA) – mandates that all facilities must be equally accessible to persons with disabilities.

 Provisional Ballot Affidavit Envelope – the voter puts his/her sealed secrecy envelope containing his/her voted provisional ballot in this envelope and seals it.
 It is transmitted with the election records to the authority conducting the election where it will be examined and, possibly, counted if the qualifying issue can be resolved.

-Provisional Voting – HAVA created a new voting process called “provisional voting” which is designed to allow a voter whose name does not appear on the List of Registered Voters due to an administrative error to vote.
+Provisional Voting – HAVA created a new voting process called “provisional voting” which is designed to allow a voter whose name does not appear on the List of Registered Voters due to an administrative error or a voter who does not have any form of identification, to vote.
 It involves an affidavit the voter must complete stating the reasons he or she is qualified to vote, and it is used if the voter cannot be qualified by the methods described above.
 The provisional ballots are kept separately from the regular ballots, and the voter’s records will be reviewed later by the provisional voting ballot board (the early voting ballot board) after the voter registrar has researched the voter’s registration records.
 The provisional ballot is counted only if the voter is determined to be a registered voter.
 Provisional voters will receive a notice in the mail by the 10th day after the local canvass advising them if their provisional ballots were counted, and if they were not counted, the reason why.
 See Chapter 2, in Qualifying Voters on Election Day, Handbook for Election Judges and Clerks for more information about provisional voters.

 Qualifying Table – the first table that the voter approaches in the polling place.
 The election officials located at this table should have necessary supplies, such as: pens, Poll List, Signature Roster (or Combination Form), List of Registered Voters; Voted stamp, etc.